 Everything from wireless headphones to 4K OLED TVs, projectors to hi-fi speakers, and even smaller smart home appliances see discounts in the sales event.

-While Black Friday spans a huge range of retailers all hoping to make the most of the keen shoppers, some online giants like eBay, JB Hi-Fi and Amazon will be duking it out to offer up the best savings.
+While Black Friday spans a huge range of retailers all hoping to make the most of the keen shoppers, some online giants like eBay, JB Hi-Fi and Amazon are duking it out to offer up the best savings.

 Plenty of Australia's more local and specialist vendors will be hoping to make the most of Black Friday as well this year, particularly given the pandemic's effect on foot traffic to brick-and-mortar stores.

-On this page, we'll be sorting through everything hi-fi and AV that the Aussie Black Friday sales season has to offer and pointing you to the best deals available, so stay tuned to score yourself that bit of kit you've been chasing on the cheap!
+On this page, we're sorting through everything hi-fi and AV that the Aussie Black Friday sales season has to offer and pointing you to the best deals available, so stay tuned to score yourself that bit of kit you've been chasing on the cheap!